 A VPN (Virtual Private Network) is a security and privacy technology used by many people on the internet.
-However, one thing I am sure is that anyone who has ever used a VPN must have experienced a slight fluctuation in their internet speeds.
+However, one thing I am sure of is that anyone who has ever used a VPN must have experienced a slight fluctuation in their internet speeds.
 This variation in internet speeds has nothing to do with the brand of the VPN provider but rather on multiple different factors.

 Typically, in my experience, I have usually faced a slight reduction in my internet speed (5 to 6 percent) however, your results could vary, but just for the reference, I got this result from my NordVPN evaluation.